This post may contain affiliate links. Please read our disclosure policy.

 If you like sausage soups, check out our Hearty Italian Vegetable Beef Soup, this Cabbage, Potato, and Sausage Soup, and Sean’s favorite Corned Beef and Cabbage Stew.

-Along with soups, I love sausage and cabbage in these Unstuffed Cabbage Rolls and Cabbage Ribbons with Sausage and Thyme Marinara Sauce.
+Along with soups, I love sausage and cabbage in these Unstuffed Cabbage Rolls.
 This fall I also plan to make at least a few batches of Italian Corn Soup with Sausage to stock in the freezer for easy lunches and dinners.

 When the weather is chilly, it’s hard to beat the comfort of a steaming bowl of soup.
 And this sausage soup is delicious enough that I’ve even found myself making it when it’s not exactly fall weather outside.
 (We do live in Arizona, so that’s often.)